wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

    - Ensure proper type assertions are used for WebGL context properties
    - Use appropriate event types for custom events
    - Provide proper type definitions for component props
+   - Check that RefObject types match their actual usage

 4. **Spline Scene Overflow Issues**:
    - Check container dimensions in the browser inspector